snakemake/snakemake/docs/snakefiles/remote_files.rst

 Authentication has to be setup in the system, e.g. via certificates in the ``.globus`` directory.
 Usually, this is already the case and no action has to be taken.
-The keyword argument to the remote provider allows to set the number of retries (10 per default) in case of failed commands (the GRID is usually relatively unreliable).
-The latter may be unsupported depending on the system configuration.
+The keyword argument to the remote provider allows to set the number of parallel streams used for file tranfers(4 per default).
+When ``streams``is set to 1 or smaller, the files are trasfered in a serial way.
+Paralell stream may be unsupported depending on the system configuration.

 Note that GridFTP support used together with the flags ``--no-shared-fs`` and ``--default-remote-provider`` enables you to transparently use Snakemake in a grid computing environment without a shared network filesystem.